 Emgage Action has taken on voter registration and mobilization drives over the past two cycles and has started to run Muslim candidates for office in municipal elections.
 They focus on organizing and leadership development in Muslim, Asian American and Pacific Islander, Black, and Brown communities in Miami-Dade, Broward, Palm Beach and 6 other counties.

 Engage Miami believes in speaking youth to power.
 They were instrumental in the fight to expand early voting sites on college campuses, increasing accessibility for young people.
 With a bold, creative, impactful, and local culture of civic participation and voter engagement led by and for young people, they have registered thousands of new voters, launched voter education and GOTV campaigns, and developed comprehensive voter guides for young voters.
-Engage Miami is affiliated with the Alliance for Youth Action.

 Florida Immigrant Coalition (FLIC) is Florida’s strongest immigrant rights organization and an anchor of the national movement for immigrant justice.
 They have led national, statewide, and local campaigns focusing on immigrant rights and economic issues for more than a decade.
 They've won in-state tuition for undocumented students, advocated for local wage theft ordinances, and launched numerous naturalization drives helping thousands become US citizens.
 FLIC is focused on registering tens of thousands of voters, including new voters whose voting rights were restored by Amendment 4, and holding candidates who voted to ban sanctuary cities accountable.
 They are working on passing legislation to expand access to drivers licenses regardless of immigration status.